 Carbon-Aware Infrastructure Investing

 Infrastructure investments are going through something of an overhaul at present.
 It’s no longer satisfactory to many investors to buy into infrastructure funds which acquire shares in companies that profit from building dams, roads, and toll booths if they’re not doing something towards the environment.
 That usually means being at least carbon aware and often, carbon neutral.

 The amount of energy used in the form of electricity, natural gas, and gasoline while completing some of these infrastructure projects is alarming to many.
 Therefore, infrastructure companies (and funds) that pay attention to carbon emissions have become a hot topic amongst younger investors.
 They don’t want to be profiting off companies that are depleting the ozone more or creating greater air pollution in the downtown areas.
 It just doesn’t feel right.
 Gaining that 1-2% extra per year in returns isn’t enough compensation.
 Just like how millennials focus on work-life balance rather than maximizing hours and pay, they also want a good feeling about their investments too.

 Because of this, infrastructure funds are changing.
 Websites like Fossil Free Funds examine US mutual funds and ETFs to see which fund managers are buying into companies that deal with fossil fuels and which do not.
+There is a lot of activity in this space across the globe (see etf broker vergleich as an example.)
 The American Funds New Economy Fund puts money into companies promoting new technology in a global economy.
 Another fund, SPDR S.&P. 500 Fossil Fuel Reserves Free E.T.F. allows investors to buy into the S&P 500 index, but without certain energy companies.
 The iShares MSCI ACWI Low Carbon Target ETF from Blackrock is another example of this trend.

 Biological Growth from Timberland is a Feel-Good Investment